Aurelia Plath: Career

+Family

+Schober's husband was Otto Plath.
+Their children were the American poet Sylvia Plath, and her brother Warren.
+Schober was also the grandmother of Frieda Rebecca Hughes and Nicholas Farrar Hughes.

 Sylvia Plath made reference to her maternal grandmother by making "Esther Greenwood" the name of the heroine in her 1963 semi-autobiographical novel The Bell Jar.
 The relationship between Aurelia Plath and her daughter was a rather problematic and ambiguous one, for on the one hand they were exceptionally close to each other, and on the other hand Sylvia Plath often claimed that she hated her mother.
-Sylvia Plath portrayed their relationship in the poems "The Disquieting Muses" and "Medusa" and in the novel "The Bell Jar."
-Aurelia Plath called "cruel" the novel's characterizations of herself, family, and friends.
+Sylvia Plath portrayed their relationship in the poems "The Disquieting Muses" and "Medusa" and in the novel The Bell Jar.
+Aurelia Plath called the novel's characterizations of herself, family, and friends "cruel".

+Death

 Aurelia Plath died March 11, 1994, aged 87, of complications from Alzheimer's disease in Needham, Massachusetts.